HVAC System Design Criteria (Technical Specification)

 3. In all redundancy configurations, one chiller water pump shall be selected to match, and discharge piped individually to the respective chill

-4. Redundancy configurations mentioned above shall compared using life cycle cots analysis study on 25 year span and reported to SABIC for selecting approval.
+4. Redundancy configurations mentioned above shall compared using life cycle cots analysis study on 25 year span.

 • HVAC equipment shall be selected which do not generate noise within the occupied space.
 The noise control curve limits and decibel ranges shall not be in excess of the recommendations values.